google/xsecurelock/README.md

 In order to achieve maximum possible security against screen lock bypass exploits, the following measures are taken:

-*   Both authentication and screen saving are done using separate processes.
+*   Authentication dialog, authentication checking and screen saving are done using separate processes.
 Therefore a crash of these processes will not unlock the screen, which means that these processes are allowed to do "possibly dangerous" things.
+*   This also means that on operating systems where authentication checking requires special privileges (such as FreeBSD), only that module can be set to run at elevated privileges, unlike most other screen lockers which in this scenario also run graphical user interface code as root.
 *   The main process is kept minimal and only uses C, POSIX and X11 APIs.
 This limits the possible influence from bugs in external libraries, and allows for easy auditing.